-

 Cyber Security

-Based on the IT asset management information of Fujitsu’s systems, we will bolster preventive measures against security compromises by providing perimeter defense and zero-trust security not only to block any unauthorized access by an attacker, but also to detect and take defensive actions in the event of such intrusion.
+Based on the IT asset management information of Fujitsu’s systems, we will strengthen cyber security practices to prevent security breaches by providing perimeter defense and zero-trust security not only to block any unauthorized access by an attacker, but also to detect and take defensive actions in the event of such intrusion.

 Measures Linked to Centralized IT Asset Management

-<Autonomous Correction Through Centralized and Visualized IT Asset Management>
+<Autonomous Risk Remediation Through Centralized and Visualized IT Asset Management>

-To support our customers’ safe, secure, and sustainable business activities, we have centralized and visualized the IT asset management of the IT systems for our globally operating customers, as well as our internal ones.
-This helps us promptly identify and correct any security risks throughout the group.
-We have been strengthening routine risk management, visualizing risk audits conducted by an organization under the direct control of the CISOs and their result, and promoting an appropriate understanding of the actual situation in relevant departments and their autonomous correction.
+To support our customers’ safe, secure, and sustainable business activities, we have centralized and visualized the IT asset management of the IT systems for our globally operating customers, as well as internal IT systems.
+This helps us promptly identify and remediate any security risks throughout the Fujitsu Group.
+We have been strengthening routine risk management, visualizing risk audits conducted by the CISO organization and their result, and promoting an appropriate understanding of the actual situation in each departments and their autonomous correction.

 Global IT Asset Management